CMDR-Kiel42/EDMC_SpanshRouter/README.md

 ## Install

+- If you're on Linux, you'll need to make sure that **xclip** is installed before using the plugin (`sudo apt-get xclip` on Debian based systems).
 - Download the latest release [here](https://github.com/CMDR-Kiel42/EDMC_SpanshRouter/releases/latest) and unzip it.
 - Open your EDMC plugins folder - in EDMC settings, select "Plugins" tab, click the "Open" button.
 - Create a folder inside the plugins folder called **SpanshRouter**
-- Open the **SpanshRouter** folder and put all the files you extracted inside.
+- Open the **SpanshRouter** folder you created and put all the files you extracted inside.
 - Restart EDMC

 ## How to use